zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

 ### **STEP 6:** Generate your SSH key pair

-- On linux or a Mac enter this in a command shell.
+- On linux or Mac enter this in a command shell.

     `$ ssh-keygen -b 2048 -t rsa`